MicroEJ/docs/overview.rst

    tools required for building and testing an application for a specific MicroEJ-ready device.
 MicroEJ platforms are imported into MicroEJ SDK within a local folder called MicroEJ Platforms repository.
-Once a MicroEJ platform is imported, an application can be launched and tested on simulator.
+Once a MicroEJ Platform is imported, an application can be launched and tested on simulator.
 It also provides a means to locally deploy the application on a MicroEJ-ready device.